-Governing bodies must have due regard to duties placed on the authority in relation to health and safety, and the Authority's policy on health and safety matters in the management of the budget share.
+Governing bodies must have due regard to duties placed on the local authority in relation to health and safety, and the Authority's policy on health and safety matters in the management of the budget share.

-Under Section 39 (3) of the School Standards and Framework Act the LA may issue directions to the governing body and the headteacher of a community, community special or voluntary controlled school on health and safety matters.
+Under Section 39 (3) of the School Standards and Framework Act the local authority may issue directions to the governing body and the Head Teacher of a community, community special or voluntary controlled school on health and safety matters.
 These directions are enforceable, so far as governing bodies are concerned under Section 497 of the Education Act 1996 if not complied with.